aboyle3100/recipe-analysis/README.md

 8. Create column for average step length
 9. Create column for interaction between n_steps and average_step_length
 10. Convert ratings columns to ints to be later used in model evaluation
+11. Include a sugar feature which returns true if there is sugar in the name

 <iframe
   src="assets/cleaned_df.html"